How to Set Realistic Yet Motivating Fundraising Goals for 2026

 Start with data.
 Pull reports from the past three to five years and examine donor behavior: How many new donors came in?
 How many stuck around?
 Were there spikes in giving tied to specific campaigns or channels, like email appeals or events?
 By identifying patterns, you can avoid repeating mistakes and double down on strategies that worked.

-By staying informed about trends and challenges, you can craft goals that are grounded in reality while still pushing your team toward growth.
+Staying aware of these trends helps you set goals that are both grounded and ambitious, rooted in the reality we’re navigating, but still pushing your team toward meaningful growth.

 3. Use the SMART Framework for Goal Setting